-Contact InformationFor more information on College Access programs, please contact Christina Mullins
+Contact InformationFor more information on college access programming, please contact Nicole Jensen.

 The Center for Community and Learning Partnerships has a large commitment to college access and success.
 Focused mainly on Boston Public Schools within the neighboring community, the Center offers many programs and initiatives, including a BPS Pipeline that creates opportunities, access and success in high school and higher education.